insight-creative/Insight-Creative-2021/content/blog/marketing-goals-objectives-strategies-tactics/index.md

 * Write engaging blog posts.
 * Engage with commenters and followers on social media.
 * Provide valuable downloadable [gated content](https://blog.hubspot.com/marketing/ungated-content-free).

+It's normal to start generating ideas for your social media accounts, blog and other digital channels before you get to the tactic generation stage.
+Just don't get invested in any one idea too early.

+__Our tip__: Write down any specific tactics that come up throughout your planning so you can come back to them later and see if they still fit with your developed goals.

 ## Create an effective marketing strategy